 Visit the swimming polar bears, Arctic foxes, muskoxen, snowy owls and seals at the multi-award winning, Journey to Churchill at Assiniboine Park Zoo, which is open daily all winter, then explore the sprawling setting of the park – where you can enjoy sledding, cross-country skiing, or ice skating on the duck pond.
 The Park Café, located in the Qualico Family Centre, does a banging breakfast and lunch, while the Leo Mol Sculpture Garden is simply majestic with a fresh sprinkle of snow.

-Manitoba’s “first and only fashion outlet” features more than 100 brands spread across over 400,000 sq. ft. of stylish indoor space.
-Find the best in brand name fashion at Outlet Collection Winnipeg with retailers like; Kate Spade, Michael Kors Outlet, Polo Ralph Lauren, Tommy Hilfiger, Saks Off 5th, Calvin Klein, Nike, Under Amour and more!
+Manitoba’s first and only dedicated outlet shopping centre that features more than 100 fashion and outlet brands.
+Find the best in brand name fashion at Outlet Collection Winnipeg with retailers like; Kate Spade, Michael Kors Outlet, Polo Ralph Lauren, Tommy Hilfiger, Saks Off 5th, Calvin Klein, Nike Factory Store, Under Amour and more!
 Elevate your shopping experience at this unique property that brings fashion and lifestyle retailers together under one roof.

 The world’s largest snow maze – as verified by Guinness – can be found just outside of Winnipeg in St. Adolphe, MB.
 Spanning over 30,000 sq. ft., utilizing over 300 truck-loads of snow, the maze features 1,300 meters of snow-packed walls which stand two-meters (6’6 ft.) tall.
 The maze takes visitors an average of 45 minutes to navigate, while throughout the labyrinth you’ll encounter fire pits and various snow sculptures that will help you navigate its polar passageways.